AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

     Validate and Close the Assign window.
 Save your integration.

-2. Hover on the wiring next to the Assign activity and Click on “+” Sign and select the REST Connection created earlier ex:
+2. Hover on the wiring next to the Assign Action and Click on “+” Sign and select the REST Connection created earlier ex:
     VBCS\_REST\_CON\_\<ClassId\>\_\<StudentId\>